isomerpages/nlb-curiocity/_sample/Colonial Records On Fort Canning.md

 ---
 ### **Government Hill**

 When the British arrived in 1819, it did not take long for them to set their claims on Bukit Larangan when Major-General William Farquhar climbed up the hill and hoisted the Union Jack.
-Later in 1822, Sir Stamford Raffles built his residence there
+Later in 1822, Sir Stamford Raffles would build his residence there.
+Known as Raffles House, it was a one-storey a wood and atap structure.

 Early Sketch